DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-bar-codes/qr-code.md

 * **Compaction Mode**

-    Specifies whether numeric, alpha-numeric or byte information should be used as the bar code's data.
+    Specifies whether numeric, alpha-numeric or byte information should be used as the barcode's data.

 * **Error Correction Level**

-    Specifies the amount of redundancy built into the bar code's coding, to compensate for calculation errors.
+    Specifies the amount of redundancy built into the barcode's coding, to compensate for calculation errors.

 * **Version**

-    Specifies the bar code's size.
+    Specifies the barcode's size.

 * **Logo**